Rotation (mathematics): In Euclidean geometry

 A motion of a Euclidean space is the same as its isometry: it leaves the distance between any two points unchanged after the transformation.
 But a (proper) rotation also has to preserve the orientation structure.
 The "improper rotation" term refers to isometries that reverse (flip) the orientation.
 In the language of group theory the distinction is expressed as direct vs indirect isometries in the Euclidean group, where the former comprise the identity component.
 Any direct Euclidean motion can be represented as a composition of a rotation about the fixed point and a translation.

-There are no non-trivial rotations in one dimension.
+In one-dimensional space, there are only trivial rotations.
 In two dimensions, only a single angle is needed to specify a rotation about the origin – the angle of rotation that specifies an element of the circle group (also known as U(1)).
 The rotation is acting to rotate an object counterclockwise through an angle θ about the origin; see below for details.
 Composition of rotations sums their angles modulo 1 turn, which implies that all two-dimensional rotations about the same point commute.
 Rotations about different points, in general, do not commute.
 Any two-dimensional direct motion is either a translation or a rotation; see Euclidean plane isometry for details.

 Rotations in three-dimensional space differ from those in two dimensions in a number of important ways.
 Rotations in three dimensions are generally not commutative, so the order in which rotations are applied is important even about the same point.
 Also, unlike the two-dimensional case, a three-dimensional direct motion, in general position, is not a rotation but a screw operation.
 Rotations about the origin have three degrees of freedom (see rotation formalisms in three dimensions for details), the same as the number of dimensions.

 A three-dimensional rotation can be specified in a number of ways.
 The most usual methods are: